iiJozza/battle-ships/README.md

 - Player vs Player: Have the option to play against a human opponent.
 - Scoreboard: Keep a tally of who has won.
 - Make the game more visually appealing.
 - Find a way to indent text without repeating code.
+- Add exit command in the "Enter the number of ships:" and "Enter the grid size (1-9):" section of the game

 ## Testing